MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/deploy.md

 - Return to the Workplace - Health & Safety Leader, which is used to manage employee cases.

 > [!IMPORTANT]
-> - These security roles are indicative.
+> These security roles are indicative.
 They provide broad access for test and demonstration purpose.
-Please review these roles carefully before moving to a production environment or when loading sensitive data.
+Review these roles carefully before moving to a production environment or when importing sensitive data.

 **To assign security roles**